abj90/My_Reads_Reacr_App/starter/README.md

 ## Getting started 🔨

-- Open temrinal in the folder `/starter`
+- Open terminal in the folder `/starter`
 - Run `npm install`
 - Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.